kb-dk/solr-and-snippets/corpus_analysis/README.md

 I have since many years been a great fan of Kenneth Ward Church's tutorial "Unix for Poets".
-This is just an investigattion of what can be done with a corpus of literary text with very simple tools
+This is just an investigattion of what can be done with a corpus of literary text with very simple tools similar to the ones described by Church in his tutorial.

+I do not claim that there is any novel or even significant in this text.

 ## Finding poems